dev-redakai/s3-folder-zipper/README.md

 ## Lets zip s3 folder to s3 back

 This Repo will help you to get zip of specific folder of S3.
-It uses aws boto3 api for communication.
+It uses awscli api for communication.

 `Requirement:`
-* AWS Role enabled access. (if you dont have role enabled you can still specify Access and Secret keys to create boto3 client.)
+* AWS Role enabled access. (if you dont have role enabled you can still specify Access and Secret keys in aws default config.)
 * Python3 Executable.